FIWARE/ops.Fi-lab-infographics/doc/user-guide.rst

 - a table showing the current status of all the FIWARE Lab nodes services together with the Sanity Check status (Sanity Check executes periodically a set of tests on the noedes in order to verify if the basic functionalities are guarantied);
 - an histogram that shows the average on the last selected months of the Sanity Check status for each node.

+Note that a gray colour for the status means that the there is no up to date data for that service/node.

 By clicking on a specific node in the map, the user can check the FIWARE services status for that node and a calendar graph of the Sanity Check status for the last selected months.

 .. image:: _static/status2.jpg